-In the event that a customer can't resolve a dispute with the futures commission merchant ("FCM"), the customer has the option of filing a complaint with either the Commodity Futures Trading Commission ("CFTC") or with the firm's designated self-regulatory organization ("DSRO"), the National Futures Association ("NFA").
-The CFTC's website provides information regarding the Division of Enforcement and other programs available for complainants.
-Alternatively, customers may wish to file a complaint with an FCM's DSRO on the NFA's web site.
+In the event that a customer can't resolve a dispute with the FCM, the customer has the option of filing a complaint with either the CFTC or with the Firm's designated self-regulatory organization ("DSRO"), the NFA.
+The CFTC's Web site provides information regarding the Division of Enforcement and other programs available for complainants.
+Alternatively, customers may wish to file a complaint with a FCM's DSRO on the NFA's Web site.
 Customers should refer to the Consent to Jurisdiction section of the Customer Agreement for dispute resolution and jurisdictional provisions that may apply.